Craft Room Ideas for Organization – Part 1

 Organizing Ideas for Arts and Craft Supplies

 No matter the size of your space or setup, if it is organized you will be more productive.
-My space is pretty roomy because it’s been the home of my graphic design business for the past 24 years and it also doubles as a living room.
-Because it is multi-purpose I like to keep supplies semi-hidden.
-I like to use all the drawers in the room for supplies.
-I found these inexpensive and simple cutlery trays at IKEA last week for my map case.
+My space is pretty roomy because it’s been the home of my graphic design business for the past 25 years and it also doubles as a living room.
+Because it is multi-purpose I like to keep supplies semi-hidden and use all the drawers in the room for supplies.
+I found these inexpensive and simple cutlery trays at IKEA for my map case.
 The trays have many different size compartments so it fits many odd-shaped objects.
-You can also find trays at Target, Walmart, The Container Store.
+You can also find trays at Target, Walmart, and The Container Store.
 I found a ton on Amazon too.
 HERE, HERE and HERE (affiliate links)

-I also made super simple labels for each drawer so I can quickly find stuff.
-I printed out cardstock and cut to size.
-These drawer label holders have been empty for years.
+Making super simple labels for each drawer helps you quickly find stuff.
+Just print out cardstock and cut it to size.
 It feels good to whip this place into shape!